davejm/Facebook-Album-Downloader-Parallel/README.md

 Facebook-Album-Downloader-Parallel
 ==================================

 Downloads pictures from Facebook albums of a specific user.
-Uses multiprocessing to download pictures in parallel.
+Uses multiprocessing to download pictures in parallel which makes it very fast.
 Downloading the pictures in parallel seemed to produce a speed increase of around a factor of 10 from the original non-parallel implementation.

 ##Usage: